 I unabashedly love chicken even though it is the least cool of all the proteins.
 So much so people have joked that I am a chicketarian.

-This recipe is amazing because it combines all my loves in one simple dinner: chicken, roasted vegetables, and as few dishes to wash as possible!
+This recipe is amazing.
+It combines all my loves in one simple dinner: chicken, roasted vegetables, and as few dishes to wash as possible!

-There are some optional flavor enhancers that will take this from “just a roasted chicken” to a weeknight dinner that feels really special.
-The kind of special that makes you forget that you are in quarantine where wine is a life-line and working out is confined to a yoga mat and a stack of books masquerading as a “heavy weight”.
+Additionally, there are some optional flavor enhancers that will take this from “just a roasted chicken” to a weeknight dinner that feels really special.
+The kind of special that makes you forget that you are in quarantine.
+Quarantine, where wine is a life-line and working out is confined to a yoga mat and a stack of books masquerading as a “heavy weight”.

 That kind of special.
 Trust me.